 High School Application

-Scholarships are available for students demonstrating need.
+Stipends are available for students demonstrating need.
 The SSRP does not provide room and board to its participants.
-Most of our students come from the New York Metropolitan area; those who don't must secure their own accommodations.
+All of our students come from the New York Metropolitan area (NY, NJ, CT); we no longer accept students from outside this area.

 Applicants to the SSRP must submit:

 - The completed on-line application form.

 - A 350- (or fewer) word personal statement describing what science means to you.